Alex Clark on the magic of Patrick Melrose

 But what he does understand, from early on, is fear.
 His life is one of extreme privilege and extreme brutality: in Never Mind, we meet him, swishing his sword and thinking fondly of Ivanhoe, shortly before his father, David, beats and rapes him.
 “Back down again,” we discover, “Patrick felt utter defeat.
 There was no flash of purple cloaks.
 No special soldiers.
 No gecko.
 Nothing.
 He tried to take to the air again, the way seabirds do when a wave breaks over the rock where they were standing.
 But he had lost the power to move and stayed behind, drowning.”

 Defeated, paralysed, drowning: these terrifying states of being dominate the next 40 years of Patrick’s life.
 Addicted to drugs, he leads us through seediest areas of nocturnal New York (“It was intolerable.
-Everything was intolerable”), cast into debauched relief and pain by his father’s death; witness his agonised compliance at an aristocratic Cotswolds house-party burnished by the presence of Princess Margaret; journey with him through marriage, divorce and disinheritance as he finally begins to get to grips with his traumatic upbringing.
+Everything was intolerable”), cast into debauched relief and pain by his father’s death; witness his agonized compliance at an aristocratic Cotswolds house-party burnished by the presence of Princess Margaret; journey with him through marriage, divorce and disinheritance as he finally begins to get to grips with his traumatic upbringing.

-Throughout, St Aubyn surrounds Patrick Melrose with an extraordinary cast of characters who, even when they make only a fleeting appearance, are perfectly realised.
+Throughout, St Aubyn surrounds Patrick Melrose with an extraordinary cast of characters who, even when they make only a fleeting appearance, are perfectly realized.
 There is the gruesome Nicholas Pratt, confrere of Patrick’s father, floating on a sea of minutely calibrated snobbery.
 There’s Eleanor, Patrick’s mother, unable to experience empathy with anyone close to her, but so obsessed with the idea of goodness that she falls in with a group of New Age chancers (cue more delicious characters, in the shape of scrounging Seamus and Annette).
 There are even some goodies, among them the American Anne Eisner and Patrick’s friend Johnny, both of whom attempt to help him conquer the barriers he builds around him.

 It’s impossible to read the Melrose novels without acknowledging how closely they correspond to St Aubyn’s own biography; indeed, he has described the series as “an attempt to tell the truth”.
 Why, then, not write a memoir?
 The answer, perhaps, lies in fiction’s ability to create a multi-layered kind of truth that the mere arrangement of facts cannot always manage.